voldemortX/voldemortX.github.io/index.md

-I'm now a master student in computer science at Shanghai Jiao Tong University.
+I'm now a master student in computer science at Shanghai Jiao Tong University, supervised by [Prof. Lizhuang Ma](https://dmcv.sjtu.edu.cn/).
 My research interests lie in related fields of computer vision and machine learning.
 Currently I'm focusing on deep learning applications in self-driving perception (semantic segmentation, lane detection, etc.), and how to deal with limited human interventions (semi-supervised, unsupervised, etc.).
 Other than researching, I am working to provide an open-source framework on self-driving perception, for the community.

 As for my personal life, I'm a once renowned Go player (5 dan) and a video creator ([my studio](http://www.xianstudio.cn)).
 I also sincerely appreciate good stories, no matter told in books, films, TV series, or any other story telling methods.